Metrically Stationary, Axially Symmetric, Isolated Systems in Quasi-Metric Gravity: Introduction

 Sources of gravitation do as a rule rotate.
 The rotation should in itself gravitate and thus affect the associated gravitational fields.
 In General Relativity (GR) this is well illustrated by the Kerr metric describing the gravitational field outside a spinning black hole.
 More generally, for cases where no exact solutions exist, it is possible to find numerical solutions of the full Einstein equations, both interior and exterior to a stationary spinning source made of perfect fluid with a prescribed equation of state.
 Besides, on a more analytical level, weak field and slow angular velocity approximations are useful to show the dominant effects of rotation on gravitational fields.
 Such approximations may be checked for accuracy against numerical calculations of the full Einstein equations.
 See, e.g., [1] for a recent review of rotating bodies in GR.

 Similarly, in any realistic alternative theory of gravity it must be possible to calculate the effects of rotation on gravitational fields.
 In particular this applies to quasi-metric gravity (the quasi-metric framework is described in detail elsewhere [2, 3]).
 In this paper, equations relevant for a metrically stationary, axially symmetric, isolated system in quasi-metric gravity are set up and a first attempt is made to find solutions.
+However, it is found that no such solutions exist so that in principle, gravitational fields corresponding to axially symmetric, spinning sources must be non-stationary.
+But for sufficiently weak gravitational fields, approximately stationary solutions may still be found.

 The paper is organized as follows.
 Section 2 contains a brief survey of the quasi-metric framework.
-In section 3, the relevant equations are set up and the gravitational field outside a metrically stationary, axially symmetric, isolated spinning source in quasi-metric gravity is calculated approximately and compared to the Kerr metric.
+In section 3, the relevant equations are set up and the gravitational field outside an approximately metrically stationary, axially symmetric, isolated spinning source in quasi-metric gravity is calculated approximately and compared to the Kerr metric.
 In the limit of no rotation, one gets back the spherically symmetric, metrically static case treated in [4] if the source cannot support shear forces.
-In section 4 we calculate the geodetic effect for a gyroscope in orbit within the quasi-metric framework.
+In section 4, we calculate the geodetic effect for a gyroscope in orbit within the quasi-metric framework.
 Section 5 contains some concluding remarks.